rfl-urbaniak/backtesting/index.md

 Ok.
 It doesn't seem like you're going to get rich soon, but at least this seems like progress, right?
 Right?

+### Comparing to random strategies

+To get a clearer picture, let's investigate whether the strategy does much better than just trading on random days, for the same number of days.

 ``` r